River Reports- Cheesman Canyon, Deckers, Clear Creek, Boulder Creek, Blue River

 Boulder Creek (above town below the falls)

-Hopper dropper fishing is always crazy productive throughout the canyon and before the runoff it’s no different.
-Target the pockets and slack water and you should end up with some good wild browns all day.
+Hopper dropper fishing is always crazy productive throughout the canyon and but right now is a great time to throw a single dry fly or even a double dry setup such as a small parachute adams to a little bwo or mosquito pattern.
+Target the pockets and seams this time of year and you should end up with some good wild browns all day.
 There are miles of the canyon to fish so if you’re struggling just drive a few more miles up and see if the water and fishing turns around for ya.
+Also, it's super important this time of year as the water gets lower and lower to fish the higher gradient sections where more water is pushing through faster.

 Clear Creek (clear creek canyon above golden)